-A comprehensive new monograph on Walter Sickert accompanying a major Tate Britain exhibition
+Curator Emma Chambers’s Walter Sickert is a comprehensive new monograph on the artist accompanying a major Tate Britain exhibition.

 Walter Sickert was one of the most influential artists of the late 19th and early 20th centuries.
 An apprentice of Whistler and close associate of Degas, he engaged with the work of French artists of the time.
 Sickert in turn influenced many British painters up to the present day.

 This book shows how Sickert transformed the representation of everyday life, with his innovative approach to subject matter, radical compositions, and the evocation of the materiality of existence in paint.
 It will explore the changing nature of his work—from an impressionistic approach in the 1880s to a pioneering use of photography in the 1930s—and how he returned over and over to locations and subjects, including his penetrating self-portraits.
 Sickert’s imagination was fueled by news and current events such as the Camden Town Murders and newspaper photography, but also by popular culture—music halls, the stage, the rise of cinema and celebrity.

 Accompanying a major exhibition of one of the central figures in British art and the first exhibition dedicated to Sickert at Tate since 1960, this monograph features over 200 images from the exhibition and a wide range of essays by scholars, as well as reflections on Sickert’s relevance and influence by a selection of contemporary painters including Kaye Donachie and Somaya Critchlow.

 This hellishly brilliant exhibition takes you to a place beyond simple moral or political truth.
 Whatever Sickert was, he was the only British artist of his time who can be as powerful as Munch, Van Gogh or Otto Dix.The Guardian